Description

 Excerpt:

-“Designed by bridge builder Gustave Eiffel, the Eiffel Tower tower was considered by many to be an eyesore before its completion.
+“Designed by bridge builder Gustave Eiffel, the Eiffel Tower was considered by many to be an eyesore before its completion.
 Newspapers at the time criticized its industrial design and the fact that it could fall over.
-The 300 meter-tall tower was, at the time, the tallest structure in the world that changed the Paris skyline forever.
+The 300-meter-tall tower was, at the time, the tallest structure in the world, which changed the Paris skyline forever.
 Built by hand and early machines, it still towers over the Champ de Mars park today, serving as a reminder of the great party held there years earlier.

 Near the Eiffel Tower, the great Gallery of Machines showcased the era’s rapid technological advances and housed thousands of machines that whirred and banged at once.
 Thomas Edison was there with his phonograph, and Westinghouse air brakes were on display to highlight engineering innovations in the area of railroad safety.”